BlinkTagInc/gtfs-to-html/README.md

 ### noServiceSymbol

 {String} The symbol used when a specific trip does not serve a specified stop.
 Defaults to `-`.
+To avoid having this symbol used in timetables, set it to `null`.

 ```
     "noServiceSymbol": "-"